joshuacrowley/omnivore/README.md

 Omnivore should only be run locally off your home computer/network and not deployed remotely, otherwise you'll expose your ENV variables.
 Omnivore uses [Airtable](https://airtable.com/) as backend to help you get started.
 You can also access your shopping list, meal and recipes via the [Airtable mobile app](https://apps.apple.com/us/app/airtable/id914172636).

-I hope you have a fun few weekends with it, learning about the APIs and getting inspired about designing your own amazing Omni apps.
+I hope you have a few fun weekends with it, learn about these amazing OpenAI APIs, and get inspired to designing your own amazing Omni apps.
 And hopefully get some cooking done too.

 ## Getting started